LEED v4.1 BD+C and ID+C Beta

 We’ve picked out our favourite updates for you!

-Cooling Tower Water Use – Changes allow projects without cooling towers to earn credit under some circumstances, and projects can now be recognized for using recycled water for process use.
+Cooling Tower Water Use – Name has been updated to ‘Optimize Process Water Use’.
+Changes allow projects without cooling towers to earn credit under some circumstances, including those whose cooling is provided by district cooling systems, and projects can now be recognized for using recycled water for process use.

 Energy Performance – The most exciting change is the explicit addition of carbon pollution from building operations: nine points are now available for reductions in carbon emissions.
 And it’s worth noting that ASHRAE 90.1 2016 includes some important improvements.